 - Other beer, wine and spirits

-- Assorted soft drinks, juices and coffee (available all day)
+- Assorted soft drinks, juices, Six Seasons coffee and tea (available all day)

-The second Aspire Lounge in Perth is expected to open sometime from 2022 – this was pushed from 2020 and then ‘early 2021’ due to the ongoing effects of COVID-19.
-This space will be set in the T1 International terminal and offer access for anyone lucky enough to jet overseas from Perth.
+The second Aspire Lounge in Perth Airport is expected to open sometime from 2022 – this was pushed from 2020 and then ‘early 2021’ due to the ongoing effects of COVID-19.
+This space will be set in the T1 International terminal and offers access to anyone lucky enough to jet overseas from Perth.

-(In the foreseeable future, quarantine-free options could include trans-Tasman bubble flights to New Zealand as well as Virgin Australia services to Christmas Island and the Cocos Keeling Islands.
+(In 2022 and beyond, the quarantine-free flight options from Perth will likely include trans-Tasman bubble flights to New Zealand as well as Virgin Australia services to Christmas Island and the Cocos Keeling Islands.
 We’re also hopeful for a Singapore Travel Bubble in due course).

-If the Aspire Lounge Perth T2 is anything to go by, we can only expect great things for the rest of Swissport’s upcoming Australian facilities.
-Aspire will soon be opening within the international terminals at Perth, Sydney, Melbourne and Brisbane.
-Point Hacks will be on deck to bring you a full review of these lounges.
+If the small Aspire Lounge Perth T2 is anything to go by, we can only expect great things for the rest of Swissport’s upcoming Australian facilities.
+Point Hacks will be on deck to bring you a full review of these lounges as they open.

 Compared to the neighbouring domestic lounges, we’d place the Aspire Lounge just above the Perth Qantas Club and Virgin Australia Lounge in terms of the ‘soft product’ (i.e. service and food/beverages).
 The main downside, of course, is the lack of showers and toilets.
 Hopefully, this isn’t too much of a deal-breaker as a regional/domestic offering, and won’t be a problem in future Australian Aspire Lounges.